 Krang Suri Falls is perhaps the most visually stunning waterfall in Meghalaya due to its bright turquoise pool and clean surroundings.
 The waterfall falls gracefully into a natural basin where you can take a dip or walk behind the curtain of water for a unique experience.
 A well-maintained path leads to the fall, making it accessible yet peaceful.

-Best time to visit: June to November
+- Best time to visit: June to November

-Ideal for: Swimming, family picnics, nature photography
+- Ideal for: Swimming, family picnics, nature photography

 7. Langshiang Falls

 Langshiang Falls is one of the highest waterfalls in Meghalaya dropping more than 300 meters into a forested gorge.
 Located near Nongkhnum Island, this fall is part of a broader ecosystem that includes bamboo forests, quiet trails, and scenic river valleys.
-Its remote setting ensures minimal crowds and maximum connection with nature.
+It’s remote setting ensures minimal crowds and maximum connection with nature.

-Best time to visit: August to October
+- Best time to visit: August to October

-Ideal for: Offbeat travel, trekking, solitude seekers
+- Ideal for: Offbeat travel, trekking, solitude seekers

 8. Bishop and Beadon Falls